-- 1) Student chooses two members from faculty pool to sit on their committee with assistance from their research advisor, and confirms their choices are willing to serve on the committee. - 2) Student shares those names with Lana Holben and requests Grad Studies Committee (GSC) to assemble remaining committee members. - 3) Marilyn will notify the Grad Studies Committee Chair and request the assignment of two additional faculty members to sit on the committee. - 4) She will be in touch with the student once she hears from the Committee. - 5) Student will then provide Marilyn with proposed dates of the exam according to their and their advisors availability. - 6) Marilyn will work to find a date that is agreeable to all committee members and the student.
-After an agreeable date is reached, Marilyn will confirm with student to proceed with confirmation of exam scheduling. - 7) The exam will be held in 165 CAB, unless otherwise requested.
+- 1) Student chooses one member from the faculty pool to sit on their committee with assistance from their research advisor, and confirms their choice is willing to serve on the committee. - 2) Student shares those names with Lana Holben and the Graduate Studies Committee Chair who requests the Grad Studies Committee (GSC) to assemble remaining committee members. - 3) The Graduate Studies Chair will be in touch with the student once he/she hears from the Committee. - 4) Student will then poll their committee members with proposed dates of the exam and verify with Lana that the selected date does not conflict with any Departmental events. - 5) The exam will be held in an NHB conference room, unless otherwise requested.
 It is the student's responsibility to ask office staff to reserve the room and any necessary audiovisual equipment for the exam.